William F. Wells: Airborne disease transmission

 In 1935, Wells demonstrated that ultraviolet germicidal irradiation (UVGI), which had been used to kill microorganisms on surfaces and in liquids, could also be used to kill airborne infectious organisms.
 This experiment proved that he had been correct that droplet nuclei could be infectious, and also suggested a route for prevention.
 In 1935, Wells helped develop UVGI barriers for the Infants' and Children's Hospital in Boston, using cubicle-like rooms subjected to high-intensity UV light to reduce cross-contamination.
-From 1937 to 1941, Wells implemented a long-term study using upper-room UVGI, that is, UVGI which only sterilized the area above people's heads, allowing the room to be occupied at the time but relying on vertical ventilation to ensure the occupants breathe sterilized air.
-This study installed upper-room UVGI in suburban Philadelphia schools to prevent the spread of measles.
+His next experiment sought to make UVGI more practical by developing upper-room UVGI.
+This system only sterilized the area above people's heads, allowing the room to be occupied at the time but relying on vertical ventilation to ensure the occupants breathe sterilized air.
+From 1937 to 1941, Wells implemented a long-term study using upper-room UVGI in suburban Philadelphia schools to prevent the spread of measles.
+Despite the success of this program, during World War II, Wells and his wife were unsuccessful in convincing the U.S. military to implement their proposed preventative measures against airborne disease transmission.
+Instead, their research prompted some military exploration of bacterial warfare.

-Wells first proposed the idea of airborne droplet nucleus transmission of tuberculosis in the 1930s.
-He demonstrated that rabbits could be infected with bovine TB through droplets.
-In 1954, Wells began a long-term experiment to demonstrate that tuberculosis could be transmitted through air.
-At the VA Hospital in Baltimore, collaborating with Riley, John Barnwell, and Cretyl C. Mills, he built a chamber for 150 guinea pigs to be exposed to air from infectious patients in a nearby TB ward.
+In 1954, Wells began a long-term experiment to demonstrate that tuberculosis could also be transmitted through the air.
+He and his collaborators built a chamber at the VA Hospital in Baltimore for 150 guinea pigs to be exposed to air from infectious patients in a nearby TB ward.
 After two years, they found that an average of three guinea pigs a month were indeed infected.
 Although this was exactly the rate Wells had predicted, skeptics complained that other methods of transmission (such as the animals' food and water) had not been conclusively ruled out.
 A second long-term study was begun, this time with a second chamber for an additional 150 guinea pigs, whose air was sterilized with UVGI.
-The animals in the second room did not become ill, proving that the only transmission vector in the first room was the air from the tuberculosis ward.
-The study was completed in 1961, and published in 1962, though Wells did not see the final paper.
+The animals in the second room remained healthy, demonstrating conclusively that airborne transmission from the tuberculosis ward was responsible for the infections observed in the first room.
+The study was completed in 1961 and published in 1962, though Wells did not see the final paper.

-Wells' 1955 book Air Contagion and Air Hygiene has been described as the authoritative book on the subject and a "landmark monograph on air hygiene."
-It drew on 23 years of research.